Scholarship FAQ

 2. What are the basic eligibility criteria?

 Applicants must be planning to attend a 2- or 4-year accredited institution of higher education for the upcoming academic year.
-Each scholarship has specific eligibility criteria.
+Eligibility criteria vary for each scholarship.
+Go to “Browse Scholarships” for eligibility details.
 Some scholarships are academic/merit-based, some are financial-based, and many consider both merit and need.
 To complete an application, the student must provide a copy of the FAFSA.

 3. When is the scholarship application deadline?